jeff-roche/biome/README.md

 ```

 ## Future Plans
+- Allow inhereting from other biomes in the same file
+- Allow setting an environment variable from stdin
 - :white_check_mark: Implement goreleaser for binary building
     - :white_check_mark: Use semantic versioning
 - :white_check_mark: Add a version command